vuestorefront/vue-storefront/doc/new-core-proposal/CategoryPage.md

 2. `chosen` -  a set of filters that user has defined on Category page.

 `breadcrumbs` - breadcrumbs for the current category from the Vuex store.

-`productsCounter` - how many products are in the category
+<b>`productsCounter` - how many products are in the category</b>
 ### Methods
-`fetchData ({ store, route })` - prepares query for fetching a list of products of the current category and dispatches *'product/list'* action that extracts that list.  //  make it available to call in async data from methods
+`fetchData ({ store, route })` - prepares query for fetching a list of products of the current category and dispatches *'product/list'* action that extracts that list.  //  make it available to call in async data from methods, we should move asyncData, fetchData and filterData bodies to one method fetchData()

 **Parameters**
-*{ store, route }* - an object consisting of the Vuex store and global router references.
+<s><b> *{ store, route }* - an object consisting of the Vuex store and global router references.  </b></s>

 `validateRoute ({ store, route })` - this method is called whenever the global *$route* object changes its value.
-It dispatches *'category/single'* action to load current category object and then calls *fetchData* method to load a list of products that relate to this category.
+It dispatches *'category/single'* action to load current category object and then calls *fetchData* method to load a list of products that relate to this category.  // should use `fetchDefaultData`

-// we should move asyncData and fetchData and filterData() bodies to one method fetchData() and delete the params since they are available through this

 **Parameters**
 *{ store, route }* - an object consisting of the Vuex store and global router references.
 ### Hooks
 #### asyncData
 Since the app is using SSR, this method prefetches and resolves the asyncronous data before rendering happens and saves it to Vuex store.
 Asyncronous data for Category page is a list of all categories, category attributes and list of products for each category.
+// should use `fetchDefaultData`

 #### beforeMount